 - Final Brush (FB).
 This can have one of 5 choices (said to be "brush 0-4").
 This determines the bank on the final selector on which the "target" terminal will be found.
-This bank of course serves 100 consecutive numbers.
-This is based in a fixed way on the hundreds digit of the dialed number. - Final Tens (FT).
+This bank serves 100 consecutive numbers.
+Thus the final brush setting is based in a fixed way on the hundreds digit of the dialed number.
+There will be from 1 though 5 pulses returned.
+The pulse rate is about 32 pulses/s (the brush positions being at a spacing of 2 terminal spacings). - Final Tens (FT).
 This can have one of 10 values.
 This determines the group of 10 consecutive terminals on the chosen selector bank just underneath which the selector will be set (corresponding to the group of 10 consecutive numbers in which the called number is included).
-This is based in a fixed way on the tens digit of the dialed number.
-There is no hunting, as there would be in earlier stages; the final selector just sits there, awaiting the last order. - Final Units (FU).
+This setting is based in a fixed way on the tens digit of the dialed number.
+There is no hunting, as there would be in earlier stages; the final selector just sits there, awaiting the last order 16.
+There will be from 1 though 10 pulses returned.
+The pulse rate is about 6.4 pulses/s.
+(Each "tens" group comprises 10 terminals, thus 10 terminal spacings.) - Final Units (FU).
 This can have one of 10 values.
 This determines the terminal (in the already-committed group of 10) that corresponds to the called number.
-This is based in a fixed way on the units digit of the dialed number.
-The final selector moves at a slower than usual speed (so that the revertive pulses, now coming at one for every 1/6" increment of selector movement, will not be too fast for successful transmission over the fundamental circuit and counting in the sender.
+This setting is based in a fixed way on the units digit of the dialed number.
+There will be from 1 though 10 pulses returned.
+The final selector moves at a about 1/4 the usual speed (i.e., 16 terminals/s) so that the revertive pulses, now coming at one per terminal, will not be too fast for successful transmission over the fundamental circuit and counting in the sender.
+The pulse rate is about 16 pulses/s.